 When I eat out, I refuse and return the napkin if possible.
 Sometimes, reusable cutlery is pre-wrapped with a napkin.
-I’ll use it as usual, and use the other sides to clean the table or wipe my laptop screen.
+I’ll use it as usual and use the other sides to clean the table or wipe my laptop screen.
 After each meal, I would rinse my mouth, wash my hands, flick the access water to a plant *if any, or dab the remaining fluid on my arms and tidy my hair.
-No napkins or paper towels necessary.
+No napkins or paper towels are necessary.

 5) Cotton Pads

 I stop applying nail colors at home.
-It takes time and it will chip within minutes after I apply with care and coat after coat of chemical, so what’s the point?
+It takes time, and it will chip within minutes after I apply with care and coat after coat of chemical, so what’s the point?
 Next!

 7) Halloween Costume

 Speaking of Joker, bring fond memories of Halloween parties at Zouk where my team and I double up as door bitch to spot and nominate the best dressed for the night.
 Our team rented costumes sponsored by the company.
-It’s not cheap to rent so I understand why some people would rather buy those poorly made copies of certain characters they wished to ‘become’ on that unholy night.
+It’s not cheap to rent, so I understand why some people would rather buy those poorly made copies of certain characters they wished to ‘become’ on that unholy night.

 8) Makeup Remover Wipes